-The tenure of the RemCo members coincides with the tenure of the Bank's Board, with the option to renew their appointment, but in any case, the service in RemCo should not be more than nine (9) years in total.
+The tenure of the RemCo members coincides with the tenure of the HoldCo/Bank's Board, with the option to renew their appointment, but in any case, the service in RemCos should not be more than nine (9) years in total.

-The RemCo consists of six (6) non- executive Directors four (4) of whom are independent Directors, including the Chairperson.
-In particular, the RemCo composition is outlined below:
+The RemCos consists of five (5) non- executive Directors four (4) of whom are independent Directors, including the Chairperson and the Vice-Chairperson.
+In particular, the HoldCo/Bank RemCo composition is outlined below: